kamni/gdiboulder-main-site/README.md

 5. Edit your new ect file.
 The ect file replaces the body without modifying the header or footer.
 You do not need add `<body>` tags.

-**NOTE: There is also an `index-static.html` file that can be used in place of index.html and does not use ECT and is a straight html file**
+**NOTE: There is also an `index-static.html` file that can be used in place of index.html.
+It does not use ECT and is a straight html file.**

 Development Notes
 -----------------